danielsomerfield/turtles/demos/vault/docs/review-notes.md

 - Inconsistent REST return code semantics (e.g. returning 400s for things that really should be 503s)
 - Relative product immaturity means that API is not yet solidified, so building your own backends would be a tricky endeavor and you will probably end up re-writing
 - Community is limited
+- Not available in standard repos.
+Extract is deploy.

 ## Ratings (poor / fair / good)